 - Hijacked by Ganon: Subverted.
-Owing to the Never Found the Body nature of his death, fans have been expecting him to reappear for years (real time) and be revealed to be behind everything- but it hasn't happened yet.
+Owing to the Never Found the Body nature of his death, fans expected him to reappear for years (real time) and be revealed to be behind everything, but it never happened.

 - I Have Many Names: Uses a lot of aliases and pseudonyms.
 Nom Anor, Pedric Cuf, Dassid Cree'ar, Hooley Krekk, Amorrn, Yu'Shaa the Prophet...

-- Manipulative Bastard: Nom is very clever and is always manipulating those around him to get the best advantage for himself.
+- Manipulative Bastard: Nom Anor is very clever and is always manipulating those around him to get the best advantage for himself.
 When he's pulling the Agent Provocateur shtick, he's essentially a professional Manipulative Bastard.

-- Only Sane Man: How he often feels among his own people
+- Only Sane Man: How he often feels among his own people.
+He is mostly correct.

 - Smug Snake: At times.
 Sometimes his skill and charisma succeed in balancing out his ego.